-- A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase. - Before any work is done the site and access routes must be clearly demarcated (with the aim at minimal width/smallest footprint). - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of areas must be avoided. - All alien plants must be removed from within the construction footprint and immediate surroundings. - All areas impacted as a result of construction must be rehabilitated on completion of the project. - An integrated waste management approach must be implemented during construction. - Ideally ecological support areas should be established along the small streams.
-As a potential off-set the re-establishment and protection (fencing them off) of a more natural riparian vegetation along these steams should be considered.
-But this will be difficult as the area has been subject to intensive agriculture over a long period of time.
+- A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase. - Before any work is done the site and access routes must be clearly demarcated (with the aim at minimal width/smallest footprint). - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of areas must be avoided. - All areas impacted as a result of construction must be rehabilitated on completion of the project. - An integrated waste management approach must be implemented during construction.